 Better understanding from teachers

-To offer the support needed, teachers must be committed to understanding the reasoning behind specific PBIS actions at school.
+To offer the behavior support needed, teachers must be committed to understanding the reasoning behind specific PBIS actions at school.
 You could, for example, create a specialized PBIS training course for all teachers to make sure they are well equipped in the classroom.

 Many students who act out in class do so as a way of avoiding class instruction that is difficult for them to understand.
 Offering additional academic support like tutoring and one-on-one instruction can help these struggling students.

 All school staff must remain heavily engaged in learning more about your school’s PBIS system.
-Your goals and target behaviors may change, but the basis of the system should always remain the same.
+Your goals and target behaviors may change, but the basis of the system and its practices should always remain the same.
 Remember to stay consistent and have a process for everything — this is the best way you can ensure your school thrives when using PBIS.

 Tier 3: Intensive support

 Tier 3 support systems are designed for students who engage in highly disruptive, problem behavior, mental health or dangerous behaviors.
 This level of the PBIS system is reserved only for a small percentage of students in most cases and is extremely intensive.